British Fantasy Award for Best Horror Novel

-The August Derleth Award is one of the British Fantasy Awards bestowed annually by the British Fantasy Society.
+The British Fantasy Award for Best Horror Novel, also known as the August Derleth Award, is a literary award given annually as part of the British Fantasy Awards.
 The award is named after the American writer and editor August Derleth.
-It was inaugurated in 1972 for the best novel of the year, was not awarded in 2011, and was resumed in 2012 for the best horror novel of the year.
+The August Derleth Award was previously given to the best novel of the year, before the awards were reorganized in 2012.